 Periodic Task Checklist for Bloggers + Solopreneurs

-I get my kids off to school about 7 a.m. and they’re back home by 3 p.m.
-I start my day with a 30-60 minute workout, followed by showering and getting ready for the day, which means my workday starts around 8:30 a.m. – 9 a.m.
-This leaves me roughly 6 hours a day /30 hours a week to focus on my business.
+I get my kids off to school at about 6:30 a.m. and they’re back home by 3 p.m.
+I start my workday right away and also reserve an hour to workout and shower.
+This leaves me roughly 6 hours a day/30 hours a week to focus on my business.

 Planning enables me to be a highly productive solopreneur.
 Since seeing other people’s checklists is super helpful for creating your own, this blog post outlines my daily, weekly, monthly, quarterly, and annual tasks.